 We are committed to maintaining your privacy and for managing the car park service.

-Privacy notice for the issuing of excess charge notices (car park fines)
+Privacy notice for the issuing of car park fines

 When you obtain a ticket from the machine we ask for your vehicle registration number to help us with the enforcement of the car park.
-Only when our partner, Indigo, issue excess charge notices do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park excess charge notice (fine).
+Only when we issue car park fines do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park excess charge notice (fine).

 We may also use personal data in correspondence when you contact us.

-We have a duty to perform this public task of enforcing the public car park under the Road Traffic Regulation Act 1984.
-We are also legally required to keep these records for up to seven years.
+We have a duty to perform this public task of enforcing the public car park and issue the notices under the Traffic Management Act 2004, the civil enforcement of the road traffic contraventions (representation and appeals) (England) Regulations 2022.
+We are also legally required to keep these records for up to six years.

 You have the right to request at any time: